vadimdemedes/ink-text-input/readme.md

 Type: `Function`

-Function to call when `Enter` is pressed.
+Function to call when `Enter` is pressed, where first argument is a value of the input.

 ## License